drewdg/BSDWorkshop2024/README.md

 > freebsd-update fetch install

+If running into an issue, press 'q' to return to the command line

 Now that FreeBSD itself is up to date, we should also update the packages.

 > pkg update